“Too Long – Didn’t Read” Version: We recommend our CBD-Infused Coconut Oil.

 We don’t have to tell you that no two dogs are like.
-Yes, coconut oil is all natural and non-toxic.
-However, while one dog may have no reaction to coconut oil, the next might have a few minor side effects.
+Yes, coconut oil is all-natural and non-toxic.
+However, although one dog may have no reaction to coconut oil, the next might have a few minor side effects.
 For this reason, the dosage of coconut oil can be very subjective.
 We always recommend starting off slowly.
-There’s no need to rush.
 The recommended dose is approximately 1 teaspoon of coconut oil per 10 pounds of dog.
 When starting out, give a 1/4 of the recommended dose and monitor your dog to see how they react to it.
 From there, you can gradually increase the dose.

-We have already mentioned that coconut oil has powerful anti-fungal and antibacterial properties.
-The results of removing harmful organisms such as bacteria, viruses, parasites, and yeast, can trigger symptoms of detoxification.
-You may have guessed that symptoms of detoxification are typically sour stomachs and loose stools.
-By starting off slowly with the dosage of coconut oil that you use, you were able to monitor your dog and see how they are reacting to the coconut oil.
-If your dog does have loose stools or seems tired or uncomfortable, reduce the amount of coconut oil that you are using.
-Again, there is no need to rush the process.
+We’ve mentioned that coconut oil has powerful antifungal and antibacterial properties.
+For example, it can help get rid of intestinal parasites.
+However, giving too much coconut oil can upset the stomach and cause loose stools.
+Again, go slowly with the dosage and monitor your dog.
+If they have loose stools or seem tired or uncomfortable, reduce the dosage.
+Again, there’s no need to rush the process.
 Before you know it, Fido will be reaping all the benefits of coconut oil has to offer.

-In terms of using coconut oil topically, many pet owners like to use it as a massage oil.
-In terms of easing itchy and dry skin, dog owners can apply the coconut oil directly onto the skin and thoroughly massage it into the coat.
-The same goes for treating hot spots and cracked paws.
+Coconut oil can be easily massaged into the skin.
+To ease itchy and dry skin, dog owners can apply the coconut oil directly onto the skin and thoroughly massage it into the skin and coat.
+The same goes for treating cracked paws.

-Fair warning, coconut oil does not dry quickly.
-Once you massage it into your dog's coat you can remove the excess with a towel so that it doesn’t get all over your carpet or furniture.
+Fair warning: coconut oil does not dry quickly.
+Once you massage it into your dog's coat, remove the excess with a towel so that it doesn’t get all over your carpet or furniture.